 Even that is pretty squishy.
 Not all jewelers charge the same for their time and talents.
 That’s where ‘reasonable’ comes in.
 If you bought a piece from Cartier, it’s only like kind and quality to replace it with another genuine Cartier.
 A knock-off, even a good one, is not the same, and Cartier is not a cheap place to buy things.
 It’s worth more BECAUSE it came from them.
 (This is the value of good branding.)
 A lot of the value of jewelry has to do with labor costs, both in the manufacture and in the marketing.

 Retail or MSRP (Manufacturer’s Suggested Retail Price)

 “Retail” is a word that causes a lot of trouble.
-It’s been abused for decades and continues to be an issue.
+It has been abused for decades and continues to be an issue.
 It’s what things sell for one at a time or in consumer quantities, directly to the end consumer.
 It’s not a value, it’s a price.
 They can ask whatever they want.
 Suggestions are free.
 Getting it is a completely different matter.

 Fair Market Value

 Don’t let the name confuse you.
 This is an IRS term.
 “Fair” is not their hot button.
 I’ve written a whole separate article on this here.
 It’s used mostly for government purposes like taxes, charitable contributions and bankruptcy.

 Here’s the short answer with regard to charitable donations, straight from the IRS:

 “Fair market value (FMV) is the price that property would sell for on the open market.
 It is the price that would be agreed on between a willing buyer and a willing seller, with neither being required to act, and both having reasonable knowledge of the relevant facts”